-Pay period 53 takes place when there are 53 weekly pay days in the year – usually when it’s in a leap year.
-For the 2019/2020 tax year, pay period 53 is Saturday 4 April and Sunday 5 April 2020.
+Pay period 53 takes place when there are 53 weekly pay days in the year (for example, if it’s a leap year).
+The extra pay run is commonly known as a week 53.

 How does it affect the payroll run?

 If you run a weekly, two-weekly or four-weekly payroll you may need to complete an additional period after week 52 to finish your PAYE tax year.

 If your normal pay date falls on 5 April in 2021, you’ll need to complete the additional period to complete your tax year – even though this might only be one or two days.

 Once you’ve submitted pay period 53, select ‘Edit schedule’ – you can find this on the payroll page under the dates for your next expected file submission – to manipulate pay period 1 to match the dates to your payroll structure.

 Monthly payrolls aren’t affected by the additional week.

 What does pay period 53 mean for employees?

 HMRC instructs employers to give employees an extra amount of tax-free pay – even if their tax-free pay for the year has been allocated.
 This helps to protect employees’ take-home pay, and ensures the tax for that week doesn’t vary too much from the usual amount.